pcc.edu/programs/medical-imaging/

 RAD 230.
 Radiographic Clinic VII.
 9 Credits.

 Provides clinical education experience in an affiliated hospital radiology department under the supervision of registered radiographer and radiologist.
 Includes application of equipment manipulation and operation, radiological imaging procedures, radiation protection, medicolegal and ethical protocol, recordkeeping, and patient care.
 Includes a three-week rotation to another clinic site.
-Prerequisite: RAD 220.
+Prerequisites: RAD 210.